Franchise Business Review Logo

 • Brand recognition – Because guests are already familiar with what’s on the menu, it might be easier to find eager diners than it would be if you started a restaurant from scratch.

-• Marketing support – Not only will you have corporate support for your advertising, website, and/or social media, but you’ll be able to tap into a network of franchisees who can share best practices.
+• Marketing support – You’ll have corporate support for your advertising, website, and/or social media, and you can tap into a network of franchisees who can share best practices.

 • Easier financing – Lenders prefer to invest in businesses that have successful business records.